-In "The Times" of July 1, 1861, appeared the following statement:-
+In "The Times" of July 1, 1861, appeared the following statement :--

-"In London they ride in the crowded park from 12 to 2, then home to luncheon; probably some friends drop in at that hour; then a short drive-a visit or two; then the 5 o'clock tea, the sort of little assembly so happily called 'kettledrum;' then home to dress for dinner or the Opera, to be followed perhaps by a rout.
+In "The Times" of July I, 1861, appeared the following statement :- "In London they ride in the crowded park from 12 to 2, then home to luncheon; probably some friends drop in at that hour; then a short drive-a visit or two; then the 5 o'clock tea, the sort of little assembly so happily called 'kettledrum;' then home to dress for dinner or the Opera, to be followed perhaps by a rout.
 The 'whole to conclude,' as the play-bill says, with a ball, and perhaps a cotillon at 3 o'clock in the morning.
 Why, Sir, it puts me out of breath even to write it.
 Their life in the country is nearly as hard.
 They are always going from one country-house to another, where they dress four times a day.
-Rustling silks for breakfast, a habit or linsey pettineest, and Balmorals for the mid-day ride or walls a pretty dressing govern for the coat and Balmorals for the mid-day ride or walk, a pretty dressing-gown for the 5 o'clock tea, a London ball dress for dinner, and the subsequent romp of 'whip up Smouchy' on 'Pont.'
+Rustling silks for breakfast, a habit or linsey petti-coat and Balmorals for the mid-day ride or walk, a pretty dressing-gown for the 5 o'clock tea, a London ball dress for dinner, and the subsequent romp of 'whip up Smouchy' on 'Pont.'